BACP Accredited Counsellor

 - Scotland's Mental Health First Aid (SMHFA) course

 - Obsessive Compulsive Disorder (OCD) A Cognitive Behavioural Therapy Approach (CBT)

 - Safeguarding Training

-I have been working with clients for 5 years and 10 months offering counselling and therapeutic support.
-Over this time I have gained experience in a wide range of settings including a rural charity community project for vulnerable adults, a young person's project, a GP practice, a specialist addiction service, an employee assistance programme (EAP) and within a school counselling service counselling primary aged children.
+I have been working with clients for 10 years offering counselling and therapeutic support.
+Over this time I have gained experience in a wide range of settings including a rural charity community project for vulnerable adults, a young person's project, a GP practice, a specialist addiction service, an employee assistance programme (EAP), a domestic abuse service and within a school counselling service counselling primary aged children.

 I have experience working with a wide range of issues and emotional difficulties.
-I am particularly experienced in supporting clients who have encountered trauma and clients who are experiencing relationship difficulties.
+I am particularly experienced in supporting clients who are experiencing loss and grief and struggling with low mood and/or anxiety, clients who have encountered trauma and/or difficult childhoods and those experiencing relationship difficulties.

 I have an awareness and respect of cultural diversity and I welcome clients from the LGBTQIA communities.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.